 Before I begin, let me tell you that my meditation journey only seriously began a few months ago.
-Before that, it was an on and off practice that I did whenever I remembered.
-So I am in no way a long time student of meditation, but a newbie myself.
+Before that, it was an on and off practice.
+I am in no way a long-time student of meditation, but a newbie myself.

 But that’s what it’s all about innit?
 Sharing with each other what we have learnt so far and how we are doing.
 Sharing our own personal journey with others, in hopes of inspiring them and making them feel less alone as a beginner.

 So what is meditation, Tanja?
 Why is meditation so great?

 Well, meditation is a practice to help you calm your mind and focus on the present moment.

 There is plenty of science behind it, but even if there wouldn’t be (but it is), we still have millions of people who have benefited from practising it.
 It helps you be more focused, more mindful, and it makes you happier.

 But since you came here because you want to know my tips that are all about meditation for beginners, let’s get right into it: